Campus Living at Hastings College

 Women’s Residence Hall

 Every residence hall is air conditioned and includes free use of high efficiency washers and dryers.
-You’ll also find lounges and common areas with couches and chairs and large-screen TVs.
+You’ll also find lounges and common areas with couches and chairs and TVs.
 You’ll find WiFi in every room, access to kitchen space and if you have pressing issues, there are irons and ironing boards available.
+We’ve also put together a list of what items you may want to bring to campus.

 Each room includes: